cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/_index.md

 ![hidden-state-types](images/hidden-state-types.png#center)
 *Differentiating Architectures (a) DNN, (b) Simple RNN, (c) LTSM, (d) GRU*

-### Simple RNN and Back-Propagation Through Time (BPTT)
+### Simple RNN
 ![rnn-hidden-recurrence](images/rnn-hidden-recurrence.png#center)

 *Simple RNN with recurrences between hidden units.
 This architecture can compute any computable function and therefore is a [Universal Turing Machine](http://alvyray.com/CreativeCommons/BizCardUniversalTuringMachine_v2.3.pdf).
-Your laptops and smartphones are descendants of UTM.
-Notice the conditional independence between $\bm y$ given $\bm x$*
+Your laptops and smartphones are descendants of UTM.*

+Notice how the path from input $\bm x_{t-1}$ affects the label $\bm y_{t}$ and also the conditional independence between $\bm y$ given $\bm x$.
+Please note that this is not a computational graph rather one way to represent the hidden state transfer between recurrences.

+#### Forward Propagation

 This network maps the input sequence to a sequence of the same length and implements the following forward pass: